Jin1c-3/obsidian-table-to-csv-export/README.md

 ## Current limitations

-Of course, there's always room for improvement. **As of version 0.1.4, there are the following limitations/restrictions**:
+**As of the latest version (0.1.5)**, there are the following limitations/restrictions:

-* The plugin currently exports only the first table that it finds in the reading mode of a note.
-* The plugin saves the CSV file directly into you vault's main folder.
+* The plugin saves the CSV file directly into your vault's main folder.
 A feature to select another folder inside your vault will be added later.

 ## Thanks